anton-macit/nodejs-express/README.md

 - `.yarnrc` To lock packages versions in `yarn.lock`.
 To update `yarn.lock` run `mv .yarnrc .yarnrc- ; yarn ; mv .yarnrc- .yarnrc`

 TODO:
-- test coverage should be increased
+- test coverage should be increased (jwtService and Controllers)
 - deploy to AWS should be added